What Does a Marketing Manager Do? A Guide

 Marketing manager career path

-Since many management roles require relevant prior work experience, many marketing managers start out as coordinators and specialists before moving into management positions.
+Since many management roles require relevant prior work experience, many marketing managers start as coordinators and specialists before moving into management positions.
 As you continue learning and gaining hands-on experience, you can set your sights on bigger roles like senior manager of marketing, director of marketing, vice president of marketing, or chief marketing officer.

 Get started with Coursera.